Transfer Request Information

 Contact the Transfer Office at (505) 855-9050 to get information about school enrollment space and program availability.

 Transferring multiple students?
-A separatemust be submitted for each student requesting a transfer.
+Siblings requesting the same school may complete one request form including information for both students.
+A separate application form must be submitted for each student requesting a transfer to different schools.
 Please note that there is no guarantee that space will be available at the same school for all students when multiple schools are requested for multiple students.

 If you are submitting requests for multiple students with the hope of placing them at the same school, list a single school on theto avoid having them placed in separate locations.